Compliance

 Modern biometric clocks convert fingerprints to encrypted mathematical templates — the original image is never stored.

-Written notice, explicit consent, retention schedule, secure storage, and deletion protocol cover most state laws.
+Written notice, explicit consent, retention schedule, secure storage, and deletion protocol are common building blocks — your attorney will tailor them to your statutes.

 Texas, Washington, and NYC have laws too